-When it comes to staying in shape, just a few days of exercise a week can make a huge difference.
+When it comes to staying in shape, just a few days of exercise each week can make a huge difference.
 However, when it comes to keeping a healthy heart as you advance in age, research suggests that you might need a slightly more rigorous workout routine.
-Heart disease is the leading cause of death among American adults, regardless of gender.
-According to an article in the Star-Telegram, one of your best defenses is to find ways of exercising on a near-daily basis.
+In fact, experts suggest that one of your best defenses against heart disease is to find ways of exercising on a near-daily basis.

 It also bears noting that you don’t have to, nor should you, exercise every single day.
-Researchers found that those who exercised six to seven days a week did not see significantly greater heart flexibility than their four to five day counterparts.
+Researchers found that those who exercised six to seven days a week did not see significantly greater heart flexibility than their four to five-day counterparts.
 Allow yourself one or two days of recovery time.
 This helps to prevent injury or burnout.

 Perhaps most importantly, find something that you truly enjoy.
 When you love your exercise routine and the way it makes you feel, you’ll find it a lot easier to commit your time and energy.
 Your heart will thank you for it!

 Stay Safe While Exercising

 Any time you start a new routine, it’s good to have a safety net in case of an emergency.
 With Medical Guardian’s selection of mobile medical alert devices, you’ll be protected at home, at the gym, or on long walks around your neighborhood.
 There’s no reason why you can’t combat heart disease and stay safe at the same time!